Sam Oppenheim - Director of Communications / Play-By-Play Broadcaster

 Sam is excited for his second season with the Generals as the Director of Communications and Play-By-Play Broadcaster for summer 2019.
 A resident of Lisle, Illinois, he is a proud Naperville North High School alum and a current Syracuse University student.

-Sam is a rising junior at Syracuse.
-He is a Broadcast and Digital Journalism major in the S.I.
+Sam is a rising junior at Syracuse and a Broadcast and Digital Journalism major in the S.I.
 Newhouse School of Public Communications.
-Sam is working for Syracuse University through the ACC Network Extra.
+Sam works for SU through the ACC Network Extra.
 He worked over 85 telecasts this year as an associate producer, producer or bug operator for Syracuse DI sporting events.
 Also, Sam is on staff at WJPZ for Z89 Sports, where he calls play-by-play, hosts, does sports updates and helps in other areas of broadcasts.
 And, he is a member of the prestigious WAER sports department, the NPR-affiliate in Syracuse.
 His voice can also be heard on Syracuse men's hockey and Le Moyne athletics broadcasts.

 In his time at Naperville North, he did play-by-play for football and basketball games for all four years.
 During his senior year, Sam was the sports editor of the school newspaper.
 Also, he worked for Comcast SportsNet Chicago (CSN Chicago) for multiple IHSA football games as a red hat.